Dr. Kerry (Massman) Reynolds

 MU is quite a special place.
 I enjoyed EVERY DAY of medical school.
-The schedule is based on a 10 week block.
-There are 8 weeks of studying, one week exams, and one week off.
+The schedule is based on a 10-week block.
+There are eight weeks of studying, one week exams, and one week off.
 This schedule definitely allowed time for family/friends/recreation.
-In fact, I went skiing in Colorado on 2 of the 4 block breaks during my first two years.
+In fact, I went skiing in Colorado on two of the four block breaks during my first two years.

 What do you enjoy most/less about being a medical student?